Vindexus/HeresyWorld/missions.md

 [\___] *Both gangs are buying the weapons from the same source, a man named _________ who is said to hang out in a bar called The Holy Bolter.*

 [\___] *A high ranking member of the Imperial Guard, __________, has been smuggling in weapons from a distant war.
 This officer is a member of the noble House Vulgahr.*

+## Stakes

+Stakes are the same as they are in Dungeon World.
+They are questions that you ask about the situation and how it might play out.
+They should be questions that really make you wonder what wild and crazy directions this mission could go.

+### Example Stakes

+  - *Will the Acolytes pick a side in the gang war?
+If so which one?*
+  - *How will the nobles of house Vulgahr react to the investigation by the Acolytes?*
+  - *What will the Acolytes do with any weapons they find?*